inveniosoftware/docs-invenio-rdm/docs/preview/index.md

 - **Python version**: 3.6 (default), 3.7 (only available for [development](../develop/index.md)) and 3.8 (untested).
 - **One of the three available storage systems**: postgresql (default), mysql or sqlite
 - **The version of Elasticsearch**: 7 (default) or 6
-- **Storage backend**: Local file system or in a S3-like backend.
+- **Storage backend**: Local file system (default) or in a S3-like backend.
 If S3 is chosen a MinIO container is provided, however, you can set it up to use your own.
 See more in [S3 extension](../extensions/s3.md)

 It will also generate a test private key.